 The university offers state-approved programs in teacher education in four areas; an early childhood development program, early childhood program for grades PreK-3, middle childhood program for grades 4-9 with options for concentrations, and K-12 music education program.
 The K-12 music education program is described under the Music Department section of the catalog.
 Upon completion of the program and the satisfaction of all program requirements students will be recommended to the Ohio Department of Education for initial licensure.

-- Demonstrate a broad base knowledge in general core education subjects and extensive knowledge in their curricula area.
+- Demonstrate broad-based knowledge in core general education subjects with focus in their teaching area.

-- Value a holistic approach in dealing with learners by engaging in a wide range of teaching techniques and assessment practices, promoting learners’ construction of understanding and higher order thinking.
+- Demonstrate a holistic approach to teaching that promotes learners' construction of understanding and higher order thinking.

-- Develop relevant learning for pupils of varied educational, cultural, economic, and language backgrounds.
+- Develop relevant learning for students of varied education, cultural, economic and language backgrounds, communicating these tenets with parents.

 - Demonstrate the ability to use technology for their own learning and integrate available technology in their teaching to enhance student learning.